maki-chan/pthfree/README.md

     $ pthfree --smtp -u IamNobody -p IhaveNoPassword --smtp-server mail.example.com --smtp-port 25 --smtp-user nobody --smtp-password NobodysPassword --smtp-email nobody@example.com -s your@email.com

-If you want to turn on pushover notifications, you need to create a new application with its own api token over at [Pushover](https://pushover.net).
+If you want to turn on Pushover notifications, you need to create a new application with its own api token over at [Pushover](https://pushover.net).
 Then you have to provide both, your app token and the user key to this application.
 The user key is used as a "receiver", while the app token is used as the "sender".
-Here you can see an example (don't forget to provide your PTH username and your password if you haven't already done so before; also tell pthfree at least once that you want to enable pushover notifications):
+Here you can see an example (don't forget to provide your PTH username and your password if you haven't already done so before; also tell pthfree at least once that you want to enable Pushover notifications):

     $ pthfree --pushover -u IamNobody -p IhaveNoPassword --pushover-api-token fvr02if84cgxrv19c2m1fivj0nz43g --pushover-user-key ch4rz5whyop98gx45blzb5j6u4cxu6

+If you want to turn on Pushbullet notifications, you need to create a new access token at [Pushbullet](https://www.pushbullet.com/).
+Then you have to provide this token to pthfree.
+The token is used for both, "receiver" and "sender", so you are sending those notifications officially from yourself to yourself.
+Have an example here (don't forget to provide your PTH username and your password if you haven't already done so before; also tell pthfree at least once that you want to enable Pushbullet notifications):

+    $ pthfree --pushbullet -u IamNobody -p IhaveNoPassword --pushbullet-token o.NFT3td8UDpBn4URK6vyufaZI9Ttewy09

 If you have done that once and pthfree ran without any problems, congratulations!
 You don't need to run pthfree with those arguments all over again.
 Just run this in the future: